lwessely/node-identity/README.md

 or ```Session``` instance for each request coming in on the WebSocket, instead of keeping them around from when the connection was first initiated.
 You can however cache the session token at the beginning of the connection, and reopen the session for each request, so the client does not have to re-authenticate with every single request after the initial connection.

-## ToDo
-- Renewal tokens should be issued, so sessions can be renewed for a period of time after expiration